shopware5/shopware/UPGRADE-5.2.md

 [View all changes from v5.2.6...v5.2.7](https://github.com/shopware/shopware/compare/v5.2.6...v5.2.7)

+* Add support for third party post messages in the backend
 * getOne function of customer api resource contains now the country and state data for billing and shipping address

 ## 5.2.6